-Under component 1 Project aimed at supporting SMEs Agrodealers to improve their business viability, integrate them into a mutually supportive agrodealer networks and increase fertilizer flows along the value chain by ensuring that farmers have affordable, timely and reliable access to improved and appropriate fertilizer.
-Moreover, the Projects worked to support the development of appropriate financing facility.
-The following activities were proposed:
+Under component 1 Project aimed at supporting SMEs agro dealers to improve their business viability, integrate them into a mutually supportive agrodealer networks and increase fertilizer flows along the value chain by ensuring that farmers have affordable, timely and reliable access to improved and appropriate fertilizer.
+Moreover, Project worked to support the development of appropriate financing facility.
+The following activities were proposed: Conduct due diligence on 5 importers, 1 blender who took part in the credit guarantee program: